ThatOneGin/parfast/Quickstart.md

 ## ld

-Load a byte at a memory buffer.
-It can also dereference a pointer.
+Dereference a pointer on the top of the stack but in 8 bits.

 ```

-ptr <index> + ld
+ptr ld

 ```